lh3/cgranges/README.md

 |bedcov-qs    |python quicksect|61.5s |220.6Mb |188.0s|1802.2Mb |
 |bedtools     |                |232.8s|478.9Mb |173.8s|3821.0Mb |

-Here, bedcov-cr and bedcov-iitree implement the same core algorithm, but but the latter is less careful about memory.
-The comparison between them shows how much extra code affects performance. bedcov-iitree and bedcov-itree has similar object structures, but the latter uses a more standard implementation of interval trees.
-The comparison between them shows the effect of the core interval tree implementations. bedcov-qs is probably the only implementation that builds the interval tree dynamically.
+Here, [bedcov-cr](test/bedcov-cr.c) and [bedcov-iitree](test/bedcov-iitree.cpp) implement the same core algorithm, but but the latter is less careful about memory.
+The comparison between them shows how much extra code affects performance. [bedcov-iitree](test/bedcov-iitree.cpp) and [bedcov-itree](test/bedcov-itree.cpp) has similar object structures, but the latter uses a more standard implementation of interval trees.
+The comparison between them shows the effect of the core interval tree implementations. [bedcov-qs](test/bedcov-qs.py) is probably the only implementation here that builds the interval tree dynamically.
 This slows down indexing at a cost.
+Bedtools is designed for a variety of other tasks and may include extra information in its internal data structures.
+This micro-benchmark may be unfair to bedtools.

 ### Use cgranges as a C library